+When an employee is demoted, the employee's base rate of pay will not be reduced by more than the amount of all promotional increases received by the employee since filling a position in the class into which the employee is demoted.
 When demoted the employee's biweekly base rate of pay in the lower class or broadband level shall be determined in accordance with the following:

-(1) If the employee is demoted before satisfactorily completing the probationary period for the current position and attaining permanent status, the employee's base rate of pay in the lower class/broadband level shall be determined in the same manner as an initial appointment.

-(2) If the employee attained permanent status in a bargaining unit position prior to promotion, and is demoted before satisfactorily completing the probationary period for the higher class/broadband level, the employee's base rate of pay shall be reduced to the amount the employee was being paid when promoted.

-(3) If the employee is demoted after satisfactorily completing the probationary period for the higher class/broadband level, the employee's base rate of pay shall be reduced to the amount the employee was being paid when promoted.
+- (1) If the employee is demoted before satisfactorily completing the probationary period for the current position and attaining permanent status, the employee's base rate of pay in the lower class/broadband level shall be determined in the same manner as an initial appointment. - (2) If the employee attained permanent status in a bargaining unit position prior to promotion, and is demoted before satisfactorily completing the probationary period for the higher class/broadband level, the employee's base rate of pay shall be reduced to the amount the employee was being paid when promoted. - (3) If the employee is demoted after satisfactorily completing the probationary period for the higher class/broadband level, the employee's base rate of pay shall be reduced to the amount the employee was being paid when promoted.
 The employee's pay in the lower pay grade shall be at the discretion of the Agency Head or designee.
 Normally, the employee's base rate of pay will be reduced to the same amount the employee was paid when promoted.
 However, in no case shall the employee's base rate of pay in the lower class/broadband level exceed the employee's base rate of pay in the higher class/broadband level, nor shall the employee be placed at an amount within the lower pay grade which is less than the employee was being paid at the time of the promotion.